 Tips, Photos and Videos for Beginners

-Pigeon pose lengthens the hip rotators (internal and external) and the hip flexors for all around flexible, open hips.
+The pigeon yoga pose benefits, primarily, the hips.
+It lengthens the hip rotators (internal and external) and the hip flexors for all around flexible, open hips.
 It’s one of the most comprehensive and effective cures for tight hips.
 The pose improves pelvic alignment, relieves lower back and sciatica pain, prevents pulled groin muscles, and has a positive effect on overall agility.

+Pigeon yoga pose benefits go beyond muscular improvements.
 Traditionally, the pose is thought to stimulate circulation in the urinary, digestive, and reproductive systems for healthy organs.
-Because the pose releases tension in the hips, it’s also linked particularly to sexual wellbeing.
+Because the pose releases tension in the hips, it’s also linked particularly to sexual well being.

-Do not attempt pigeon pose if you have:
+Do not attempt pigeon yoga pose if you have:

 - A sacroiliac injury